 The tank (1) contains water to make the steam which moves the engine and its train.
 The water is heated to boil off as steam in the boiler (2).

-Within the boiler is the trottle valve which is operated from the cab (5).
+Within the boiler is the throttle valve which is operated from the cab (5).
 The steam leaves the throttle and travels by pipe to the cylinders (3).
 The cylinders contain valves that allow the engine to go both forward and backward.
 The cylinders also contain pistons that deliver the power of the steam–by connecting rods–to the driving wheels (4).

 After the steam is used by the pistons, it exhausts out the stack above the cylinders, which is where steam locomotives get their chugging sound.

 To make trains more reliable and safe, air brakes were developed.
 Steam driven air compressors (7) supply the air for the system.
 Controls for both the engine brakes and the train brakes are located inside the cab.
 The brake cylinder (8) uses air via a series of fulcrums and rods to slow down and stop the engine.
 Hoses at both ends of the engine supply compressed air for the brakes on the cars on the train.